Hear from our editors: Best hotel credit cards of January 2026

 Best for no annual fee: Hilton Honors American Express Card

-Here’s why: The Hilton Honors American Express Card is a great choice for budget travelers who can’t afford to pay for an annual fee, but still want to earn rewards when they stay at Hilton every now and then.
+Here’s why: The Hilton Honors American Express Card is a great choice for budget travelers who don’t want to pay an annual fee, but still want to earn rewards when they stay at Hilton every now and then.

 Learn more in reviews of the Hilton Honors American Express Card.

-Best for elite status: Platinum Card® from American Express
+Best for elite status: American Express Platinum Card®

-Here’s why: The Platinum Card® from American Express comes with complimentary status at both Hilton and Marriott hotels.
+Here’s why: The American Express Platinum Card® comes with complimentary status at both Hilton and Marriott hotels (enrollment required).
 Just make sure you’re using enough of the other perks and benefits to make up for the expensive annual fee.

-Check out reviews of the Platinum Card® from American Express for more details.
+Check out reviews of the American Express Platinum Card® for more details.

 Best for hotel variety: Chase Sapphire Reserve®